OUG-Toronto/workshops/neutron-dynamic-routing-and-quagga/README.md

 ## Conclusion

-We have now setup quagga in a namespace and setup Netron to peer with it.
+We have now setup quagga in a namespace and setup Neutron to peer with it.

 ## Extra Credit